Here’s a quick run through on how to get started on a successful journey with Ate.

 Do you want to see how you have been doing over time?

-A little lower on your profile you’ll see stats regarding the last 7 days.
+Swipe over to your profile to see some helpful stats of your past 7 days.
 On the top diagram we show you how On Path you are towards your goal based on the selections you made.
 Below we show you why you ate, based on the mindfulness questions you can fill out.

 Pro tip: For a sustainable balanced lifestyle, we usually recommend that you try to stay 80% On Path.
 Remember that health is not only physical, but also mental and emotional.
 Sometimes you need to live a little to maintain the proper balance.
 (Of course if there is a medical reason to stay 100% On Path, you should stick to it!)